aliskhanoff/SoftRouting/readme.md

                         .Map("contacts", "us/contacts");

 ```
-> You can swith controller and area
+> You can switсh controller and area

 ```